-Trustees/Governors Academies Parent/carer Regularly review attendance data and help school leaders focus support on the children who need it Proactively use data to identify children at risk of poor attendance.
+Regularly review attendance data and help school leaders focus support on the children who need it Proactively use data to identify children at risk of poor attendance.
 Work with the school and local authority to help them understand their child's barriers to attendance.

-Work with each identified child and their parents to understand and address the reasons for Proactively engage with the support offered to prevent the need for more formal support. absence, including any inschool barriers to attendance.
+Work with each identified child and their parents to understand and address the reasons for absence, including any in- school barriers to attendance.
+Proactively engage with the support offered to prevent the need for more formal support.
 Where out of school barriers are identified, signpost and support access to any required services in the first instance.
 If the issue persists, take an active part in the multi-agency effort with the local authority and other partners.
 Act as the lead practitioner where all partners agree that the school is the best placed lead service.
 Where the lead practitioner is outside of the school, continue to work with the local authority and partners.